15 Things to do in Dresden, Germany (+ map): Best places to visit

 The historic green vault is a treasure trove of eye-popping treasures.

-Admission to the New Green Vault is 14 €.
+Admission to the New Green Vault is €14.
 Children under 18 years of age are admitted free of charge.

 As part of the tour, you can also visit the Royal Palace Tower, where you will have a panoramic view of the Altstadt.

-The Royal Palace is one of the most popular sights in Dresden – if you want to save time in line , you can buy a ticket in advance and just show it on your mobile phone at the venue.
+The Royal Palace is one of the most popular sights in Dresden – if you want to save time in line, you can buy a ticket in advance and just show it on your mobile phone at the venue.
 You have all day to visit, you don’t choose a specific time.

-Admission to the Historic Green Vault is 14 €.
+Admission to the Historic Green Vault is €14.
 The number of tickets for the Historic Green Vault is limited.
 If you’re planning a visit, book your tickets in advance.

 The Royal Palace is open daily except Tuesdays from 10:00-18:00.
 The tower is open only in the summer season until the end of October.

-8. Semperoper – sights in Dresden
+8. Semperoper – things to do in Dresden

-The Dresden Opera House is located just behind Dresden Cathedral.
+Semperoper is located just behind Dresden Cathedral.
 It is unmissable and ranks among the most beautiful opera houses in the world.
 Some of the best performances take place here.

 Semperoper you can visit as part of a performance or during the popular guided tour.

-Semperoper / Sights to see in Dresden
+Semperoper / things to do in Dresden

-Semperoper / Sights to see in Dresden
+Semperoper / things to do in Dresden

 9. Zwinger